 Where the interpersonal dynamics have been testy among the lawyers or principals, where business leaders would be better served by focusing on new challenges than by being diverted by a lingering dispute about something that happened in the past, it may be time to bring in a fresh face without jaundiced eyes for the purpose of settlement only.

 The Mayerson Firm PLLC can be retained as settlement counsel for this purpose.
-Our long experience in pursuing both litigation and negotiation tracks, including litigating in some very "bloody" cases alleging all sorts of ethical misconduct, lying to the court, involvement of bar authorites, sanctions imposed on parties and their lawyers, makes us well understand how your advocate feels and thinks about the other side, and how much she or he wishes to champion the client's cause.
+Our long experience in pursuing both litigation and negotiation tracks (including litigating in some very "bloody" cases alleging all sorts of ethical misconduct, lying to the court, involvement of bar authorities, sanctions imposed on parties and their lawyers) makes us well understand how your advocate feels and thinks about the other side, and how much she or he wishes to champion the client's cause.

 Being retained as settlement counsel means that The Mayerson Firm PLLC does not enter an appearance in the case, but only liaises with the other side in the context of settlement negotiations.
 Working closely with the client's counsel to be sure of the understanding of the factual and legal complexities, settlement counsel's role lies somewhere between an unleashed-zealous-advocate-for-the client and a neutral, disinterested mediator.

-By bringing in settlement counsel, the client is assembling a best-of-breed team, using the firm or firms with which it has been working in the litigation and directing them to keep litigating while simulataneously engaging an experienced lawyer who knows how to achieve settlement for clients and in the particular instance one not so enmeshed in the day-to-day chafing that lawyer-combantants encounter.
+By bringing in settlement counsel, the client is assembling a best-of-breed team, using the firm or firms with which it has been working in the litigation and directing them to keep litigating while simultaneously engaging an experienced lawyer who knows how to achieve settlement for clients and in the particular instance one not so enmeshed in the day-to-day chafing that lawyer-combatants encounter.

-Thus, The Mayerson Firm PLLC can be a one-stop shop, when the matter is turned over to it to litigate, arbitrate, or settle, or can be retained more narrowly to assist the client and inside- and existing-outside counsel in creating a reasource devoted solely to driving torward a settlement, led by an experienced lawyer not scarred by (or scared of) this particular litigation war.
+Thus, The Mayerson Firm PLLC can be a one-stop shop, when the matter is turned over to it to litigate, arbitrate, or settle, or can be retained more narrowly to assist the client and inside- and existing-outside counsel in creating a resource devoted solely to driving toward a settlement, led by an experienced lawyer not scarred by (or scared of) this particular litigation war.